siobhanmcgill/denyconformity/README.md

 * Mobile layout.
 * Unit tests (which may or may not be possible through Bash on Windows).
 * Test that posts that aren't published won't be fetched.
+* Fix some bugs around switching series posts and returning home.
-* Fix formatting on recent posts.
+* Fix some issues with formatting on the reading view.